 Work should also be coordinated between IT security and incident response teams to conduct a complete inventory of information systems that use cryptography, in order to identify and evaluate the algorithms that are already in use.
 Incident response plans should be continually monitored and updated to include alternative algorithms and plans for updating existing encryption methods.

 In addition, application development and procurement workflows should be adapted to reflect crypto-agility.
 This means buying or building IT systems and products with the ability to move from one type of cryptographic algorithm to another without having to rebuild everything from scratch.
 The easier and more automated the system’s migration, the more crypto-agile it is.
+In the development of applications, using Parasoft services could help to ensure that security breaches are mitigated and that its API is tested effectively.

 Time to act